RTXteam/PloverDB/README.md

 #### Steps to be done once, at initial setup for a new instance:

 1. Make sure ports `9990`, `80`, and `443` on the host instance are open.
-If you're plannning to use the rebuild functionality, also open port `8000`.
+If you're planning to use the rebuild functionality, also open port `8000`.
 1. Install SSL certificates on the host instance and set them up for auto-renewal:
    1. `sudo snap install --classic certbot`
    1. `sudo ln -s /snap/bin/certbot /usr/bin/certbot`